 To set up your Tesla Profile, navigate to Driver Profile Settings and select your Tesla Account name.
 You can choose to set it up as a New Profile or copy the settings from an existing driver profile that you were previously using.

 To set up a Tesla Profile for additional drivers, share your vehicle with them from the mobile app and navigate to Granting Access to a Second Driver.
 In addition, you can change your profile picture from your Tesla Mobile App..
 Their Tesla Profile will appear in the Driver Profile settings after accepting the invitation from their Tesla Account.
+If you remove their access to the vehicle, it also removes their Tesla Profile.
 For more information on granting mobile app access, see

 - Navigation, temperature, lights and display settings.